justenPalmer/uni/README.md

 - Single dispatch - All method calls go through a single point, making tracking flow of code trivial.
 - Unified method signatures - No more looking up method definitions and rewriting them.
 All methods (actions) in Uni have the exact same signature.
 - No complex language - Uni uses only basic javascript syntax; allowing beginners to jump in and veterans to reduce cognitive load.
 - Tiny and transparent - Uni is less than 300 lines of code with comments.
-It does not burden your application with unnecessary weight and should be easy for an intermediate coder to read and understand.
+It does not burden your application with unnecessary weight and can be fully grokked with a focused hour.
 - Immutable classes - All classes (molds) in Uni are unchangable at runtime.
 This makes behaviors of objects predictable and stable.

 ## OBJECTIVES